justdevsio/big-register-check/README.md

 ## Introduction

 The Dutch government has a SOAP-API available to search/check information in the BIG-register.
-This PHP library is an easy way to if a given registration number has a valid registration.
+This PHP library is an easy way to verify if a given registration number has a valid registration.
 This way you know that the person linked to the unique registration number is allowed to practice medicine in the Netherlands.